Top Puerto Rican Festivals: Culture, Music, and Culinary Delights

 • Parade of Cabezudos (giant papier-mâché heads)

 By day, Old San Juan is a hub of artists and artisans showing off their creations.
 By night, it turns into one massive street party with music and dancing.
-For more on this lively celebration, check out our article on Puerto Rican festival costumes.
+For more on this lively , check out our article on Puerto Rican festival costumes.

 Ponce Carnival